wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/hello-token/README.md

 # Building Your First Cross-Chain Token Sending and Receiving Application

-This repository contains a [solidity contract](./src/HelloToken.sol) that can be deployed onto many EVM chains to form a fully functioning cross-chain application with the ability for users to request, from one contract, that tokens are sent to a user on a different chain.
+This tutorial contains a [solidity contract](https://github.com/wormhole-foundation/hello-token/blob/main/src/HelloToken.sol) that can be deployed onto many EVM chains to form a fully functioning cross-chain application with the ability for users to request, from one contract, that tokens are sent to an address on a different chain.

 Here is an example of a [cross-chain borrow lending application](https://github.com/wormhole-foundation/cross-chain-borrow-lend) that uses the topics covered in this tutorial!

-## Getting Started
+## Summary

 Included in this [repository](https://github.com/wormhole-foundation/hello-token/) is: